stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 #### 1. Create Protection Plan

+//Content to be aded here...//

 #### 2. Create Recovery Point

+//Content to be aded here...//

 #### 3. Create VPN Connectivity

+//Content to be aded here...//

 #### 4. Create Recovery Server(s)

 \
 \
-//Content to be aded here...//

 //Additional content can be aded here...//